stlemke/metrics-conjoint/README.md

 # metrics-conjoint
 Source files for the software used to collect data during the conjoint analysis experiments in the metrics-project.
-A manuscript with detailed information on the experiments' background, conduction and results is currently in preparation - a link to it will be added to this section as soon as it is ready.
+Detailed information on the experiments' background, conduction and results can be found in an article that was published in the Journal of the Association for Information Science and Technology: https://asistdl.onlinelibrary.wiley.com/doi/10.1002/asi.24445

 The software runs on PHP and a MySQL-database.
 It was tested using PHP 7.0.13, MySQL 5.0.12 and an Apache 2.4.23 webserver.